 “Well now!
 That doesn’t rhyme at all!”
 The brain said, AH it doesn’t matter.
 It’s all nonsense anyway.
 No one is letting go!
 Not ever!.
 The brain said these things, ignoring the damage the body had suffered during the fall.

-"But we're broken!"
+“But we’re broken!”
 The left arm and its corresponding muscles cried out in pain.
-But then, came a rush of adrenaline and the body and mind stopped quarrelling and began to work in unison.
+But then, came a rush of adrenaline and the body and mind stopped quarrelling and began to work together again.

 Lupin moved to a sitting position, pushing off the ground with a groan.
-The desert was empty, the Ilk was gone.
-Lupin watched as sand continued to roll over the legs, the tip of the toes buoying over the surface.
-Lupin's back found the sand floor again.
-"They're all gone, everyone is gone... and I'm, I'm going to die."
-Lupin wanted to cry.
-"Why didn't I just die from the fall... this is cruel, too cruel."
+The Ilk was gone.
+The desert was empty.
+Lupin watched as sand continued to roll over these legs, the tip of these toes buoying over the surface.
+Lupin’s back found the sand floor again then.

-With the two suns perched high above, without cover or water, it wouldn't take long.
-"What is the point of this!?" the Verido cried out.
+With the two suns perched high above, without cover or water, it wouldn’t take long for death to come and it would certainly not be painless.
+“What is the POINT of THIS!” the Verido cried out.

-"What will kill me first?"
 Lupin wondered, weeping at the thought of never seeing Volare again.
-No tears came, as if the body knew it couldn't spare the moisture.
-The skin felt tight, as if pulled in different directions, and crisp too, as it began to cook under the two suns.
-There was nothing covering the face now, the scarf had disappeared in the fall and there was no way to move any limb now because of the pain.
-"Why bother to do anything that would prolong this pain..."
-Lupin thought.
+No tears came, as if the body knew it couldn’t spare themoisture.
+The skin felt tight, as if pulled indifferent directions, and crisp too, as it began to cook under the two suns.
+There was nothing covering this face now, the scarf had disappeared in the fall and there was no way to move any limb now because of the pain.
+“Why bother to do anything that would prolong this pain…” Lupin thought.

-While falling Lupin had decided it was okay to die, but certainly didn't feel that way now.
+While falling Lupin had decided that it was okay to die, but no longer thought it okay now.
 When another storm came, this body would be buried in sand.
-If someone walked over the mound they wouldn't know that there was a body here, a body with a story.
+If someone walked over the mound they wouldn’t know that there was a body here, a body with a story.
 Lupin would disappear forever.

 “I’m useless.”
 Lupin thought.
 Then this mind became tired of thinking, maybe it was time to let go…

-Lupin awoke again later to a pained body and more sorrowful thoughts, though at this point, even the brain had too little energy and will to conjure up anything positive.
+Lupin awoke again later to pain and more sorrowful thoughts, though at this point, even the brain had too little energy and will to conjure up anything positive.

 This melody was soothing, the only thing tethering this mind to the earth.

-The Verido's tired eyes decided that this was the last time they'd open.
-The last time they'd see the world alight before the darkness took over.
-Lupin's cheek lay flat on the sand, the eyes were unable to point skyward as the head was too heavy to turn.
+The Verido’s tired eyes decided that this was the last time they’d open, the last time they’d see the world alight before the darkness took over.
+Lupin’s cheek lay flat on the sand, these eyes were unable to point skyward as this head was too heavy to turn.
 The lids were about to shut.
-"No wait— not yet!" the eyes said, they'd found something moving in the distance...
+“No wait, not yet!” these eyes said, they’d found something moving in the distance…

 An Ilk?
 No. Smaller than an Ilk, but big.
 VERY big, Lupin thought.